RoadieHQ/marketing-site/content/docs/details/backend-reading-allow-list/index.md

 ## Introduction

 The Backstage backend restricts what resources can be fetched by default.
-Only urls matching `backend.reading.allow` in Backstage config can be read.
+Backstage config can be read.
 This guide describes how to configure this list.
 This would allow you to do something like fetch a public API definition in a catalog info file.